What Is Obon? A Guide To The Japanese Halloween

 View this post on Instagram

 August 16 — Okuribi

-While Japanese people are known for being rather non-religious and festivals have become more related to entertainment rather than tradition, obon is one of the few events in the year that focuses on the importance of families sharing time together and returning to our roots—together with the spirits of those who were dear to us.
+Japanese people are known for being rather non-religious and festivals have become more related to entertainment rather than tradition.
+Although, Obon is one of the few events in the year that focuses on the importance of families sharing time together and returning to their roots—together with the spirits of those who were dear to us.